scala-ide/scala-ide.github.com/blog/_posts/2012-07-17-state-of-helium.md

 The reactions were overwhelmingly positive, with more than 4000 downloads until now!

 We've continued working towards Milestone 2, and we've been following closely the development of Scala 2.10.0.
-The next release of Scala will be a major update (macros and reflection, plus a new pattern matcher!), and keeping the IDE aligned with Scala development has proven to be both essential and time consuming.
+The next release of Scala will be a major update (macros and reflection, plus a new pattern matcher, just to name a few!), and keeping the IDE aligned with Scala development has proven to be both essential and time consuming.
 As time passed it became clear that some of our plans won't be possible while staying compatible with 2.9, so today we're re-evaluating our roadmap and